 I talk so much on my website about the power of CLARITY and how the coaching process can help people to gain clarity around what they really want.
-This can relate to a current situation or event at work or at home, or they may be seeking clarity about how they want their lives to change in the future.
+Being clear about what you want, allows you to focus and take the first steps towards your goals.

 Every personal development programme I have undertaken on my own personal development journey, has started by encouraging me to think about establishing either a vision or clear goals.
 When I was able to gain true clarity about what it was I was seeking, I could then begin to think about how I could move towards a new way of living my life.
 This is also not an exercise you do once and that’s it.
 You may have to seek clarity many times and in different areas of your life before being able to move forward – working with a coach is invaluable in doing so.
 They will help you identify your own truth.

 In our leadership training we also start by thinking about the purpose of an organisation (the mission), our aspirations for the organisation (the vision) and the goals and objectives we will need to set to enable that organisation to achieve their vision and succeed in delivery of the objectives.
 As a successful strategic leader, you then put in place a well thought out plan taking into account what resources you have to hand, what new skills you will need to develop within the current workforce, what barriers you might encounter along the way and how you might overcome these – this is what we know as effective strategic leadership.

 You can apply the very same principles to your own personal development journey.

 You need to establish your purpose (mission), you need to identify who you are; what your values are; what your passions are.
 You need to practice self-awareness.
 Then you need to set a stretching picture of where you want to be in the future.
 What would you really love?
 Who do you really want to be one year from now?
 What kind of life do you want to be living? – Your vision.

 Then you need to break it down into manageable chunks – what are the goals or the main objectives for the next 12 months?